jonathanfischer97/ionerdss/README.md

                               from a single-component histogram file or transition matrix outputted by NERDSS.

 **Unimportant: Holds files that may be useful for ioNERDSS development**
  - **ExamplesIoNERDSS:** Holds a lot of files that (i may be wrong) seem to be environments for using IoNERDSS or examples of it being used
+ - **TestingFunctions:** Holds the different files necessary to try out all of ioNERDSS' functions.
+    - Recommended to be moved to ioNERDSSPyPi folder along with ioNERDSS_profiler.py
  - Some python scripts that were helpful for testing / profiling

+### Note From Ian 5/18/2023
+This is my last day in the lab, and so my last day (probably) working with ioNERDSS.
+I have tried to tie up all of the loose ends, however there are still some of note:
+ (1) The ReadRealPDBTutorial is out of date
+ (2) Certain functions are not in the UserGuide - you can find them listed at the bottom under ``2.7 Needs to be added`` (3) Under certain circumastances functions may break, if you find any issues let me know in a ticket and I will fix it (if you ask before my school starts at least!)
+   - Functions are especially prone to breaking if you have a multi species system or multiple files (histogram will work fine)
+ (4) The docs, docstrings and actual code may be slightly out of sync.
+If you find any issues please let me know

 ### Install